-Shamrock Communications, Inc. delivers huge audiences in Scranton, Baltimore, Milwaukee and Reno, Nevada.
+Shamrock Communications, Inc. delivers huge audiences in Scranton, Baltimore and Milwaukee.
 Radio advertising is an efficient, targeted medium and our radio stations’ reach in their respective markets can help your business.

-Times-Shamrock Outdoor maintains an ever-growing presence in the Lackawanna & Luzerne County markets with boards in some of the most high traffic areas in the region.
+Times-Shamrock Outdoor maintains an ever-growing presence in the Lackawanna, Luzerne, and Schuylkill County markets with boards in some of the highest traffic areas in the region.

-Scranton, Wilkes-Barre and Hazleton are each served by three of Times-Shamrock’s PA dailies, The Times-Tribune, The Citizens’ Voice and The Standard-Speaker creating an attractive media package in reaching this desirable market.
+Scranton, Wilkes-Barre, Hazleton, and Schuylkill County are each served by Times-Shamrock’s dailies, The Times-Tribune, The Citizens’ Voice, The Standard-Speaker, and the Republican Herald, creating an attractive media package in reaching this desirable market.